itchio/butler/butlerd/generous/docs/README.md

 (walk, diff, upload) runs in a <code>butler push</code> worker subprocess that butlerd spawns; butlerd brokers progress over WharfPushProgress notifications and kills the worker if the RPC&rsquo;s context is cancelled.</p>

+<p>For a no-side-effects &ldquo;what would change?&rdquo; preview, call Wharf.PushPreview
+instead.</p>

 </p>